But you don't have to be one of them. Unless you want to.

-It also found just 22 percent felt the benefits of smart devices made the privacy sacrifice worth it, and that 85 percent wanted to understand the data being collected before using smart devices.
+It also found just 22 percent felt the benefits of smart devices made the privacy sacrifice worth it.
+That 85 percent wanted to understand the data being collected before using smart devices.

-If you take the more British view and want to do something to protect your data — and minimize your risk when these collectors inevitably get hacked — there are a lot of things you can do, from the extreme (check out this story of a woman who tried to hide her pregnancy from marketers and looked like a criminal doing it) to the simple tips below…
+If you take the more British view and want to do something to protect your data — and minimize your risk when these collectors inevitably get hacked.
+There are a lot of things you can do, from the extreme (check out this story of a woman who tried to hide her pregnancy from marketers and looked like a criminal doing it).

 - Decline to give your contact information.
 Almost anywhere you shop these days, cashiers will blithely request your phone number or email address before processing your purchase.
 Why?
 Like those free reward cards, it’s an easy way to tie together your shopping habits and build a customer profile.

 - Use privacy plugins.
 The Privacy advocacy group Electronic Frontier Foundation recommends some tools you can install in your web browser to block ads and thwart data collection.

 - Call or email your Congresspeople.
 You can look up your House representative here and your senators here.
 Tell them you want legislation passed incorporating the Federal Trade Commission’s recent recommendations on data brokers, which would force them to create a centralized location for personal data (like you see for your credit reports) and clear opt-out options, among other things.